katrintirok/sql-environmental-lesson/_episodes/00-sql-introduction.md

 # Motivation

 To start, let's orient ourselves in our project workflow.
-Previously, we used Excel and OpenRefine to go from messy, human created data to cleaned, computer-readable data.
-Now we're going to move to the next piece of the data workflow, using the computer to read in our data, and then use it for analysis and visualization.
+Previously, we used Excel and Python to go from messy, human created data to cleaned, computer-readable data.
+Now we're going to use another advanced tool to analyze our data: SQL.

 ## What is SQL?